AlwaysSany/deepl-fastmcp-python-server/SECURITY.md

 **Please do NOT open a public GitHub issue for security vulnerabilities.**

-Instead, please send an email to [your-security-email@example.com] (replace with a real email address, or provide instructions for private disclosure if no specific email is available).
+Instead, please send an email to [your-security-email@example.com]

 In your report, please include: